EricCabrol/Metro/README.md

 **Identifying stops from acceleration recordings**

-- `find_constant_time_window.py` was the first attempt to identify time windows where accel is constant.
-Leads to false positives
-(see ep.2 : https://www.linkedin.com/pulse/data-analysis-paris-metro-ep2-eric-cabrol-tq7ye/)
+- `find_constant_accel.py` was the first attempt to identify time windows where accel is constant.
+Leads to false positives (see ep.2 : https://www.linkedin.com/pulse/data-analysis-paris-metro-ep2-eric-cabrol-tq7ye/)

 - `find_jolts.py` : second attempt, using "jolt-back" peaks => seems better
 (see ep.3 : https://www.linkedin.com/pulse/data-analysis-paris-metro-ep3-eric-cabrol-lynie)
 A file `timestamps.txt` is generated in each folder.
-It still requires a manual validation, then the file must be saved as `timestamps_validated.txt`.
-Note that the calibrated acceleration could be useful, because it reaches consistently 3m/s peaks that could be useful to identify the stops.
+It still requires a manual validation, then the file must be saved as `timestamps_valid.txt`.

-- `find_jolts_all.py` : WIP to detect jolts in all recordings of a given directory
+- `find_jolts_all.py` : detect jolts in all recordings of a given directory => in fact there are as many difficulties to identify the stops, so I switched back to the constant accel solution

+- `find_constant_accel_all.py` : asks for confirmation after each trip, which allows to modify the timestamps file before validating

 **Identifying stops from recordings names**

-- `find_stops_from_trip_name.py` : test with difflib SequenceMatcher.To be reincorporated in `metro.py` module
+- `find_stops_from_trip_name.py` : test with difflib SequenceMatcher.To be reincorporated in `metro.py` module **TODO**

 **Module**